kkruecke/cplus-documentation/notes/templates.rst

      };

+     A<6, X *, 5> a; // Instantiates partial template specialization above.
+     a.describe();   // prints: "uses partial template specialization #3 'class A<int, T*, 5>', in which the first parameter is an int, and the 2nd is a pointer and the third is the scalar 5."

      // #4: Partial specialization in which the second parameter is always a pointer. template<typename X, typename T, int I>
      class A<X, T*, I> {